ucsd-ccbb/VAPr/README.md

   not used, all variants are queried (that is, variants from all sample sin your collection).
 Default: `None`

 #### Filter #4: De novo Variants

+- criteria 1: Variant present in proband
+- criteria 2: Variant not present in either ancestor-1 or ancestor-2

 `get_de_novo_variants()`: this will retrieve all the variants in your collection matching the thresholds specified in the README.md file.